Helen Aberson-Mayer: Early life and education

 Aberson-Mayer was born on June 16, 1907, in Syracuse, New York.
 Her parents were Anna and Morris Aberson.
 Her father is listed in city directories as a cigar maker in 1914 and as a grocer in 1930.
 Her parents were Russian-Jewish immigrants.

 Aberson-Mayer graduated from Syracuse University in 1929.

+Career

-After graduation she worked in New York City doing social work.
+After graduation, she worked in New York City doing social work.
 She returned to Syracuse in 1933 to direct dramatic actives at a children's camp and took a position as director of dramatical activities at a municipal recreational department.
 In August 1937, Aberson-Mayer started work as a radio commentator.

 According to her family, Aberson-Mayer may have written more children's books into the 1960s, but none of them were published.
 Her niece recalled two of their titles: Sim, the Seal, and Otto, The Otter.

+Personal life

+Aberson-Mayer met Harold Pearl in October 1937, and they married on February 14, 1938.

 Aberson-Mayer died on April 3, 1999.

-Dumbo the Flying Elephant

-Aberson-Mayer met Harold Pearl in October 1937, and they married on February 14, 1938.
-They co-wrote the Dumbo story and sold it to Roll-a-Book in 1939.
-No copies of the roll-a-book version have been found, though proofs of the story and examples of earlier versions of the medium indicate it may have existed.

-Everett Whitmyre, the Syracuse advertising agent behind Roll-a-Book, sold the story to Walt Disney Productions in 1939.
-The story was supplemented with illustrations by Helen Durney.
-Aberson-Mayer may have earned about $1,000, some royalties, and credit rights for the sale.
-A series of Disney Golden Book versions of the story began publication in 1940.